-We initiated a randomized, double-blind, placebo-controlled 48-week pivotal Phase 3 study of Ace-ER in approximately 80 patients with GNE myopathy in May 2015.
+We initiated a randomized, double-blind, placebo-controlled 48-week pivotal Phase 3 study of Ace-ER in 89 patients with GNE myopathy in May 2015 and completed enrollment in July 2016.
 The FDA agreed with the Phase 3 study design, including the primary endpoint of a composite of upper extremity muscle strength, with supportive secondary endpoint data from a patient-reported outcome, both of which were studied in the Phase 2 study.
 Data from the Phase 3 study are expected in 2017.

 In October 2015 we announced the filing and acceptance for review of an MAA seeking conditional approval from the EMA based on our Phase 2 study results for the use of six grams per day of Ace-ER tablets in the treatment of GNE myopathy.
-The CHMP opinion on the conditional marketing authorization is expected in the second half of 2016 and a decision from the European Commission is expected in the first half of 2017.
+An oral explanation is scheduled for November 8, 2016, primarily to discuss the one remaining major objection related to the clinical interpretation of the Phase 2 data.
+The oral explanation meeting is a closed meeting, and we anticipate that our next update on the program will be at the time of the CHMP opinion, which we currently expect by the end of the year.
+A decision from the European Commission is expected in the first half of 2017.